Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 The GI of high-fructose corn syrup has been calculated to be 56, while the GI value for high-fructose corn syrup with added molasses is 50.

-Glycemic load values below 55 are considered low, 56 to 69 are medium, and values above 70 are considered high.
+Glycemic load values below 55 are low, 56 to 69 are medium, and values above 70 are high.

 The effects of fructose and high-fructose corn syrup on the diabetic profile are still being studied.
-There is a lack of evidence to suggest they are directly linked to the development of type 2 diabetes at moderate doses.
+There is a lack of evidence to suggest they are directly linked to developing type 2 diabetes at moderate doses.
 However, there might be a potential cause for concern when fructose is consumed at high doses or contributes excess energy to a diet (2).

-To find the complete chart of glycemic index values for over 350 foods, you can visit this page.
+To find the complete chart of glycemic index values for over 350 foods, you can visit our Glycemic index chart page.

 Due to its small serving size, corn syrup has a lower glycemic load.